do you need to block or will a little soak work?

 IMG_0310

-5. Let the water drain pulling the item to the front of the sink away from the drain.
+5. Let the water drain, pulling the item to the front of the sink away from the drain.
 You might want to repeat steps 1 through 5 again.
 One school of thought is that water should be clear.
-If you used a wool wash, you will want to make sure all the suds are out of the item.
-Push out a much water as possible.
+If you use a wool wash, you will want to make sure all the suds are out of the item.
+Push out as much water as possible.
 Think of kneading bread – just gentler.

 IMG_0316

-6. Gently remove item from sink and transfer to a towel.
+6. Gently remove the item from the sink and transfer it to a towel.
 IT IS VERY IMPORTANT to keep the item in a ball.
-If you open it up, the weight of water can misshape the item until it is much drier.
+If you open it up, the weight of the water can misshape the item until it is much drier.

 IMG_0318